-The aim of this section is to show how you can use back-story to dictate the way your character’s act in any given situation.
-The more complex your back-story, the more realistic your characters and the more likely your readers are to fully engage with your novel.
+The aim of this section is to show how you can use backstory to dictate the way your characters act in any given situation.
+The more complex your characters’ backstory, the more realistic your characters and the more likely your readers are to fully engage with your novel.

-It is the understanding that emotionally truthful characters are defined by a reader’s interpretation of their words and actions, NOT by a narrator’s guidance.
-This is a wordy sentence, but we’ve already touched on this concept.
-Let me explain a little.
-When you write characters that act and speak is a way that is true to real emotion (fear, happiness etc.), it is the meaning the reader gives to these words and actions that matter, not what the narrator TELLS the reader to think and feel.
+When you write characters who act and speak in a way that is true to real emotion (fear, happiness, etc.), it is the meaning the reader gives to these words and actions that matter, not what the narrator TELLS the reader to think and feel.

 So how does this principle apply to characters?

-Again, we are faced with a situation in which complex theory is actually applied via simple writing technique.
-To discover this technique we must first delve a little deeper into characters.
+Again we are faced with a situation in which complex theory is actually applied via simple writing techniques.
+To discover this technique, we must first delve a little deeper into characters.

 All major characters within a novel will consist of three essential components: